 Food For The Poor Annual Building Trip

-When their children were in their early teens, Chris Davitt and Craig Ruppert took several of their kids on their first trip to build homes in Jamaica with Food For the Poor (FFTP).
+When their children were in their early teens, Chris Davitt and Craig Ruppert took several of their kids on their first trip to build homes in Jamaica with Food For The Poor (FFTP).
 When they returned, friends and family were excited to learn about their experiences and expressed an interest in taking their son/daughter in the future—and the concept of this yearly building trip was born.
-This marks the 20th year that they’ve been organizing homebuilding trips with FFTP, connecting the advantaged and the disadvantaged to not only work alongside one another but to get to know one another and bridge the gap between “them” and “us.”
+This marks the 21st year that they’ve been organizing homebuilding trips with FFTP, connecting the advantaged and the disadvantaged to not only work alongside one another but to get to know one another and bridge the gap between “them” and “us.”
 Since these trips began, we’ve built nearly 200 homes, six schools, two water projects, a fishing village and have rehabbed a home for the elderly.
 These projects have directly impacted hundreds of lives in a significant way and have impacted thousands more lives by creating positive exchanges between people from very different worlds.

 Learn About the Trip